Bioglass 45S5: Applications

 Bioactive glass was applied to medical devices to help restore the hearing to a deaf patient using Bioglass 45S5 in 1984.
-The patient went deaf due to at ear infection that degraded two of the three bones in her middle ear.
+The patient went deaf due to an ear infection that degraded two of the three bones in her middle ear.
 An implant was designed to replace the damaged bone and carry sound from the eardrum to the cochlea, restoring the patient's hearing.
 Before this material was available, plastics and metals would be used because they did not produce a reaction in the body; however, they eventually failed because tissue would grow around them after implantation.
 A prosthesis made up of Bioglass 45S5 was made to fit the patient and most of the prosthesis that were made were able to maintain functionality after 10 years.
 The Endosseous Ridge Maintenance Implant made of Bioglass 45S5 was another device that could be inserted into tooth extraction sites that would repair tooth roots and allow for a stable ridge for dentures.

 Another area in which bioactive glass has been investigated to use is tooth enamel reconstruction, which has proven to be a difficult task in the field of dentistry.
 Enamel is made up of a very organized hierarchical microstructure of carbonated hydroxyapatite nanocrystals.
 It has been reported that Bioglass 45S5-phosphoric acid paste can be used to form an interaction layer that can obstruct dentinal tubule orifices and can therefore be useful in the treatment of dentin hypersensitivity lesions.
 This material in an aqueous environment could have an antibacterial property that is advantageous in periodontal surgical procedures.
 In a study done with 45S5 Bioglass, biofilms of Streptococcus sanguinis were grown on inactive glass particulates and the biofilm grown on the Bioglass was significantly lower than those that were on the inactive glass.
 It was concluded that Bioglass may reduce bacterial colonisation which could aid osseointegration.
 A highly effective antibacterial bioactive glass is S53P4, which has been reported to exhibit a high antimicrobial activity and did not seem to select for resistance in the microbial strains tested.
 Bioactive glasses that are sol-gel derived, such as CaPSiO and CaPSiO II, have also exhibited antibacterial properties.
 Studies done with S. epidermidis and E. coli cultured with bioactive glass have shown that the 45S5 bioactive glass have a very high antibacterial resistance.
 It was also observed in the experiment that there were needle-like bioglass debris which could have ruptured the cell walls of the bacteria and rendered them inactive.